hannahbee91/nuxbt/README.md

 pip --user install nuxbt
 ```

 This will install NUXBT into your current Python environment, for your user only.

+### Post-installation

-You can then add an nuxbt alias to your .bashrc or .zshrc file to run NUXBT from the virtual environment.
+You can add a nuxbt alias to your .bashrc or .zshrc file to run NUXBT from however you installed it, to prevent having to use sudo every time.

 ```bash
 alias nuxbt="sudo -E $(which nuxbt)"